Generalized Hawking-Page transitions: Holographic numerical calculations

 and this gives our final result which we plot below.
 Note that the additional terms ensures that we still have $\delta I = 0$ \eqref{eq:pert_F} at leading order in the deviation away from the singular solution.

 Several arbitrary parameters were introduced above to carry out the calculation of the action.
 Here is a list with the explanation of each of them, together with the measured effect of altering their value. \begin{itemize} \item $\delta$ - used to specify the range of integration for the counter-terms \eqref{eq:try_delta}.
 Varying $\delta$ has almost no effect on the final result. \item $\varepsilon_\text{sampling}$ - the range $[0,\varepsilon_\text{sampling}]$ from which the fit to the analytical expansion, determining $\go$ and $\gd$, was taken.
-Varying $\varepsilon_\text{sampling}$ has almost no effect on the final result. \item $\varepsilon$ - circumscribes between the analytical and the numerical integration. $\varepsilon$ needed some fine-tuning, to minimize the numerical errors. \end{itemize}
+Varying $\varepsilon_\text{sampling}$ has almost no effect on the final result. \item $\varepsilon$ - circumscribes between the analytical and the numerical integration. $\varepsilon$ needed some fine-tuning, to minimize the numerical errors. \end{itemize} The figures we draw below contain estimates of the numerical errors, though in most cases these are too small to be visible.
+These can be reduced by increasing the accuracy of the numerical analysis.